sama9767/TrialFociMapper/README.md

 ### Note
 🔺 In cases where no information is submitted from the data submitters for a particular clinical trial, the function will assign "NA" as the therapeutic focus.

-🔺 If a trial is assigned with all Major MeSH headings with the same weight, the first mentioned 'Major MeSH Heading' is assigned as a therapeutic focus.
+🔺 In a trial where all Major MeSH headings are assigned equal weights, the first mentioned heading is designated as the therapeutic focus.

 ## How to install
 To install the package, you will need to install devtools first, and then install via git: